Vanguard Canada is the Canadian subsidiary of the Vanguard Group, one of the largest financial institutions in the world.

 Vanguard Canada is one of the leading providers of investment products for Canadian investors.

 How to choose which Vanguard Canada ETF is right for you?
-It all depends on your personal preferences, risk tolerance, and long-term investment goals.
+It depends on your personal preferences, risk tolerance, and long-term investment goals.

-In this article I will cover the following types of Vanguard Canada ETFs:
+In this article, I will cover the following types of Vanguard Canada ETFs:

 - Vanguard Asset Allocation ETFs